mrme77/streaming-03-bonus-salomone_p/README.md

 # Project Title: streaming-03-bonus-salomone_p
 ## Introduction:
-This project creates a producer that reads data from an Airport CSV file and writes messages to a new queue every 1-3 seconds.It also creates a new consumer that reads the messages from the queue, and writes the messages to a new file as they are received.
+This project involves the creation of a producer that reads data from an Airport CSV file and sends messages to a new queue at intervals of 1-3 seconds.
+Simultaneously, a consumer is implemented to read these messages from the queue and write them to a new file as they are received.

+In a fictional scenario, a company named 'Alpha' represents a consumer that acquires airport data by reading the messages produced by the aforementioned process.
+These messages contain relevant information from the Airport CSV file, and 'Alpha' can process this data for their specific needs.

 -The `producer_salomone.py` program overall demonstrates how to establish a connection with RabbitMQ, send messages to a queue,handle interrupts gracefully or peacefully whichever definition sounds best, and manage RabbitMQ connections effectively.